malditoprotozoo/stonylibrary/README.md

 # Stony Library
-## Synopsis
+## The Project
 Welcome to the Stony Library.
 This site will contain recommendations of Steve Rogers/Tony Stark fanfics available in any platform.
-## Motivation
+## Why
 The last year, the Stony fandom turned 10 years old.
 To celebrate, I've decided to create this index of recs.